matthewevans/vscode-ascii-preview/README.md

 # ascii-image-preview README

-Inspired from the VSCode Image Preview extension, this takes it a step further and displays any image opened as ASCII text.
+Derived from the VSCode Image Preview extension, this takes it a step further and displays any image opened as ASCII text.
 Utilizes the [asciify-image](https://github.com/ajay-gandhi/asciify-image) npm library.

 ## Features